-Drop edge pool coping give you a thick, bold frame around your pool.
-A super-modern look drop edge coping can come in one full stone piece (with no joint) or it can be made to order for you.
+Drop edge pool coping creates a thick, bold frame around your pool.
+If you want a super-modern look, the drop edge coping is available in one full stone piece (with no joint) or it can be made to order for you.

-We have seen drop edges go up to 130mm into the water.
+We have also seen drop edges go up to 130mm into the water.

 b) Pencil Round Pool Coping

-Pencil round pool coping has a 3-5mm rounded top and bottom, to allow for a smooth finish.
-This particularly important with Sawn pavers as the edges can be too sharp to use around the pool coping.
+Pencil round pool coping has a 3-5mm rounded top and bottom which gives it that smooth finish.
+This is particularly important with sawn pavers where the edges can be too sharp to use around the pool coping.

-Pencil round suits a more rectangular or L-shape pool and can be a classy, low-key finish to a modern pool.
+Pencil round finishes suit rectangular or L-shaped pools and can give a classy, low-key look to a modern pool.

 c) Bullnose Pool Coping